capactio/capact/cmd/helm-storage-backend/README.md

 The server listens to gRPC calls according to the [Storage Backend Protocol Buffers schema](../../hub-js/proto/storage_backend.proto).
 To perform such calls, you can use e.g. [Insomnia](https://insomnia.rest/) tool.

 ### Helm Templating storage backend

+This mode exposes functionality which renders a given Go template against an installed Helm release.

 To run the server, execute: